-Wagons at the 2015 Chicago Auto Show
+Wagons at the 2023 Chicago Auto Show

 All the rage in Europe, wagons lost their luster in the U.S. about the time Chevy Chase was starring in National Lampoon’s "Vacation."
 With faux-wood paneling and ponderous road manners, America’s wagons of the Seventies and Eighties killed demand for the useful bodystyle for generations to come.

+Today’s wagons are nothing like the meandering road kings of the past.
 Most wagons are powered by four-cylinder or V6 engines.
 A couple have turbo V6s or V8 engines.
 Front-wheel drive is the norm, as the layout helps increase cargo area, but a few offer all-wheel drive as well.

 Wagons come in all sizes and prices.
 Some of the small ones are direct imports from Europe, while the larger ones are built exclusively for the American market.
 Either way, whatever your need there’s a wagon for you.
-You can find the following wagons on display at the 2015 Chicago Auto Show or at the Vehicles on Display section of the auto show Web site.
+You can find the following wagons on display at the 2023 Chicago Auto Show or at the Vehicles on Display section of the auto show Web site.